Diversity on boards and in senior management

 Our role

-In 2021, SCC collaborated with the Diversity Institute at the Ted Rogers School of Management in the development of a publicly available specification, The 50–30 Challenge.
+SCC supported this program by collaborating with the Diversity Institute at the Ted Rogers School of Management in the development of a publicly available specification, The 50–30 Challenge.

 This document was developed with input from diversity and inclusion experts and defines key terms included in the 50–30 Challenge.
 It is intended to provide definitions and guidance on the terms and processes of the challenge and offer guidance on how to apply these definitions and implement the challenge.